slash-segmentation/CHM/python/README.md

     python -m chm.test

 The model must be a directory of a MATLAB model or a Python model file.
-For MATLAB models the folder contains param.mat and MODEL_level#_stage#.mat.
-For Python models the file will be next to several files like model_name-LDNN_#-#.npy. *The MATLAB command line made this optional but now it is mandatory.*
+For MATLAB models the folder contains param.mat and MODEL\_level#\_stage#.mat.
+For Python models it is a single file.
+*The MATLAB command line made this optional but now it is now mandatory.*

 The CHM test program takes a single 2D input image, calculates the labels according to a model, and saves the labels to the 2D output image.
 The images can be anything supported by the `imstack` program for 2D images.
-The output-image can given as a directory in which case the input image filename and type are used. *The MATLAB command line allowed multiple files however now only a single image is allowed, to process more images you must write a loop in bash or similar.*
+The output-image can be given as a directory in which case the input image filename and type are used. *The MATLAB command line allowed multiple files however now only a single image is allowed now, to process more images you must write a loop in bash or similar.*

 The CHM test program splits the input image into a bunch of tiles and operates on each tile separately.
 The size of the tiles to process can be given with `-t #x#`, e.g. `-t 512x512`.
 The default is 512x512.
 The tile size must be a multiple of 2^Nlevel of the model (typically Nlevel<=4, so should be a multiple of 16). *The MATLAB command line called this option `-b`.
-Additionally, the MATLAB command line program overlapped tiles (specified with `-o`) which is no longer needed.*
+Additionally, the MATLAB command line program overlapped tiles (specified with `-o`) which is no longer needed or supported.
+Finally, in MATLAB this was a critical quality vs speed option and now the default should really always be used.*

-Instead of computing labels for every tile, tiles can be specified using either tile groups (recommended) or individually.
+Instead of computing the labels for every tile, tiles can be specified using either tile groups (recommended) or individually.
 Tile groups use `-g` to specify which group to process and `-G` to specify the number of groups.
 Thus when distributing the testing process among three machines the processes would be run with `-g 1 -G 3`, `-g 2 -G 3` and `-g 3 -G 3` on the three machines.
 The